angelafgao/angelafgao.github.io/index.markdown

 # News

+April 2020 - Received Honorable Mention for the NSF GRFP.

-October 2019 - Started at Caltech!
+October 2019 - Started my PhD at Caltech!

 September 2019 - Participated in the Keck Institute for Space Studies workshop: [Beyond Interstellar: Estracting Science from Black Hole Images](https://www.kiss.caltech.edu/workshops/black_hole/black_hole.html)

+April 2019 - Received Honorable Mention for the NSF GRFP.

-December 2018 - Graduated from Carnegie Mellon University
+December 2018 - Graduated from Carnegie Mellon University with a B.S in Electrical and Computer Engineering and an additional major in Biomedical Engineering with University Honors.

+November 2018 - Inducted into Tau Beta Pi.

+September 2018 - Attended Grace Hopper Celebration for the first time.

+August 2018 - Received the Mary Louise Brown Graham Memorial Scholarship for top undergraduate female students in engineering and science.